Experienced Reston and Fairfax Divorce Mediation Attorneys

 Who will be the mediator?

-Brian Hirsch is certified in Family Mediation with the Virginia Supreme Court and has practiced Family Law since 1985.
+Brian Hirsch, of Hirsch & Ehlenberger, PC, is certified in Family Mediation with the Virginia Supreme Court and has practiced Family Law since 1985.
 Brian is a very skilled and knowledgeable Reston Divorce Mediation Lawyer.

 Is mediation confidential?